Piltxi/Piltxi/README.md

 <p align="center">I'm Elia Pitzalis, a computer enthusiast.
 I study computer science at the University of Modena and Reggio Emilia.</p>

-- 🐣 I’m currently working on ProtoSim, a software to simulate the concentration variation of the internal materials of protocells.
+- 🐣 I’m currently working on **ProtoSim**, a software to simulate the concentration variation of the internal materials of protocells.
 ♻️ Together with a university research team, I am studying the origin of life! 💐

 - 💻 I’m currently learning Python for Information Retrival and Data Science.
 In particular, I do research with sentiment analysis algorithms to develop a new search engine.
-Stay tuned!
-Just a hint: it's beer... 🍻
+Stay tuned! **Just a hint: it's beer...** 🍻

 ✍🏻 In my repositories, you can find the projects that have given me the most satisfaction.
 Feel free to explore: someone said *keep enchanted!* 🎨